Tahir-Siddiqh/Codecademy-Projects/README.md

 * Student.java is a review exercise on 2D Arrays where initializing and editing using nested loops.
 * LinkedList.py is single Linked List Data Structure made in Python.
 * table.sqlite is a sql first project to get me well versed with basics of SQL.
+* **ImageProcessing.java is a project on different image manipulation techniques performed using 2D Arrays**